foundriesio/docs/source/user-guide/containers-and-docker/container-preloading.rst

    New Target

-When the FoundriesFactory® CI finishes, click Target.
+When the FoundriesFactory™ Platform CI finishes, click Target.
 Find :guilabel:`Runs` and download the image from ``assemble-system-image``.
 Flash the image and boot the device.